elastic/ml-cpp/build-setup/clion/using_clion.md

 ##  Create compilation database and load it in CLion

-This section took a lot of information from CLion help page[**Managing Makefile projects**](https://www.jetbrains.com/help/clion/managing-makefile-projects.html).
+This section took a lot of information from CLion help page [Managing Makefile projects](https://www.jetbrains.com/help/clion/managing-makefile-projects.html).
 Please, refer this page for additional instruction and screenshots.
 For more information on using compilation database in CLion, see [JetBrains CLion Help page](https://www.jetbrains.com/help/clion/compilation-database.html)